marcinwiacek/pl1/project1/postmortem.md

 In the more advanced version we could have task priorities & schedule tasks and for example specify, that some of them should be resumed after one hour / on the specified time.

-Additionall profit: when no tasks are active, we could immediately temporary disable CPU.
+Extra profit: when no tasks are active, we could immediately temporary disable CPU.

 # Memory protection and sharing